SDBrett/vra-7-hardening/README.md

 - Make a fancy table to highlight setting coverage
 - Look into controlling verbosity of output, particularly when checking file contents
 - Smile more
+- Add controls for Configuring Network Settings for VMware Appliances

 ## License and Author